Gobi1616/Credit_Risk_Analysis/README.md

 ### RandomOverSampler model

-The balanced accuracy score is 65%.
+A balanced accuracy score of 65% is achieved.

-The high_risk precision is about 1% only with 62% sensitivity which makes a F1 of 2% only.
+The high risk precision is just about 1% with a sensitivity of 62%, resulting in an F1 of only 2%.

-Due to the high number of the low_risk population, its precision is almost 100% with a sensitivity of 68%.
+Because of the large number of low-risk people, it has an accuracy of nearly 100 percent and a sensitivity of 68%.

 ### SMOTE model